Steve Hesford: Playing career

+In 2018, Hesford was inducted into Warrington's Hall of Fame.

+Personal life

 Hesford is the son of Bob Hesford, a former professional footballer who played as a goalkeeper.
 His two brothers also played sport; Iain Hesford was also a professional goalkeeper, while Robert "Bob" Hesford is a former rugby union international.
 Steve Hesford himself played 34 games as a goalkeeper for Northern Premier League club Fleetwood F.C. in 1973 before focussing on initially rugby union with Fleetwood RUFC and then professional rugby league.